-- All OWHA registered participants are members of Hockey Canada and are bound by Hockey Canada and OWHA rules, regulations, policies and procedures. - OWHA registered participants are covered by Hockey Canada insurance.
+- All OWHA registered participants are are bound by the OWHA Rules, Regulations, Policies, Procedures and Code of Conduct. - OWHA registered participants are covered by Hockey Canada insurance.
 All on-ice and/or on-bench participants MUST be registered by name with the OWHA. - OWHA registered teams are permitted to play other Ontario female teams ONLY if they are registered with the OWHA.
-It is the responsibility of the team's management to ensure that every game and/or scrimmage against other female teams is in accordance with this mandate. - OWHA registered teams wishing to play against female teams from outside Ontario must receive written approval from the - OWHA registered teams wishing to play against any "male" teams must receive written approval from the OWHA.

-- Every individual who goes on the ice and/or on the bench with a team at a game or practice MUST be registered with the OWHA.
+It is the responsibility of the team's management to ensure that every game and/or scrimmage against other female teams is in accordance with this mandate. - OWHA registered teams wishing to play against female teams from outside Ontario MUST receive written approval from the OWHA. - OWHA registered teams are not permitted to play against any "male" team.
+Exceptions may be granted at the discretion of the OWHA Executive Committee. - Every individual who goes on the ice and/or on the bench with a team at a game or practice MUST be registered with the OWHA.
 As an example, this includes power skating instructors. - Suspensions minimum suspensions MUST be followed.
-Teams, associations and leagues do not have the authority to lessen these suspensions.
+Teams, associations, leagues and tournaments do not have the authority to lessen these suspensions.
 All suspendable offences MUST be reported to the team's OWHA Regional Director.

-If extenuating circumstances arise, it is the responsibility of the team management to work with the appropriate Regional Director. - Leagues many teams participate in local or traveling leagues.
-It is the responsibility of each team to ensure that league rules are consistent with OWHA rules and regulations.
-Teams, associations and leagues may be more restrictive, but they may not be less restrictive than the OWHA rules and regulations that are approved on an annual basis by all teams in Ontario.
-Rules and regulations must be consistent with those of the OWHA.
-Teams require OWHA approval to participate in a league. - Tampering Once a player is signed with a team, she requires a player release before going to another team.
+- Teams require OWHA Executive Committee approval to participate in a league. - Tampering Once a player is signed with a team, she requires a player release before going to another team.
 Asking a player to join your team when she is currently a member of another team is tampering and is not permitted. - Players from outside Ontario It is very important to note that there are requirements for players who transfer in to Ontario from other provinces and countries.
-These players MUST not be allowed on the ice until you are certain the proper approvals and fees are in place. - Speak Out!
+These players MUST NOT be allowed on the ice until you are certain the proper approvals and fees are in place. - Speak Out!
 All coaches MUST attend a Speak Out!
 Clinic in order to coach an OWHA team.
-The only exception to this is for Senior Recreational & Masters teams where this is a recommendation only.

-PLAYING RULES

-- All female hockey teams in Canada must play and practice with no intentional body checking. - For female hockey in Ontario, mouth guards are recommended, but not mandatory - For female hockey in Ontario, goaltenders are required to wear BNQ throat protectors, neck protectors are optional. - Zippered pants are legal if zipped - Important Hockey Canada information (See Appendix "A") - o Rules Emphasis these are rules that MUST be emphasized
+The only exception to this is for Senior Recreational & Masters teams where this is a recommendation only. - Criminal Record Checks and Speak Out! compliance are required in accordance with OWHA policies and specifically the Ten Steps to Screening. - All female hockey teams in Canada must play and practice with no intentional body checking. - For female hockey in Ontario, mouth guards are recommended, but not mandatory - For female hockey in Ontario, goaltenders are required to wear BNQ throat protectors, neck protectors are optional. - · Zippered pants are legal if zipped - · Important Hockey Canada information (See Appendix "A") - † OWHA Rule ONE (II) (B) Team officials MUST wear helmets on ice.
+There will be one warning followed by a 2 game suspension. - † Multiple suspensions will not be tolerated.
+Suspendable actions and violations of the OWHA Code of Conduct will not be tolerated. - † Selection and monitoring of coaches and team staff is a priority.
+There is no excuse for violation of the OWHA Code of Conduct by team staff. - † Bullying, Cyber-bullying and derogatory comments posted on Facebook, blogs and circulated through email are not acceptable and are deemed to be in violation of the OWHA Code of Conduct.
+Teams and associations and the OWHA discipline committee will take a strong stance against this dangerous behaviour that is disrespectful to the entire membership of the OWHA. - † PAWSITIVE The Ontario Women's Hockey Association is an organization built on a foundation of respect and team work.
+The key to its success is the flexibility with a focus on empowerment and providing good people with the tools to do good things for all participants in Ontario and in female hockey.